Educating Patients on Psoriasis: How to Train Your Patient to Be a Pro and How This Can Make All the Difference

 I was born in Abbotsford, British Columbia and moved to Fremont, California, a diverse city near Silicon Valley, for the remainder of my childhood.
 I completed my undergraduate career at the University of California, San Diego.
 Following this, I worked as a remote scribe at Augmedix, Inc. utilizing Google Glass technology to document encounters for physicians in real time.
 I was then accepted to Chicago Medical School at Rosalind Franklin University where I am currently an M3 student.
 As a future physician, through dermatology, I wish to empower patients through skin education so they can feel in control of their health and specifically the prevention and treatment of their diseases.
 I also wish to add to the growing field of dermatology through research.
 In my free time, I enjoy playing basketball, both recreationally and in competitive adult leagues.
 I also have an interest in board games such as Settlers of Catan and Codenames, and in cooking fusion foods such as pizza burgers and Korean bulgogi burritos.

-Maria is currently a naturopathic medical student in her third year studying at the Canadian College of Naturopathic Medicine.
-She has a strong interest in integrative dermatology and mental health.
-Environmental medicine and epigenetics are also topics of high interest to her.
-Maria’s goal is to work in an integrative setting after she graduates.
+Maria is a naturopathic medical graduate from the Canadian College of Naturopathic Medicine.
+She has a strong interest in integrative dermatology, mental health, environmental medicine, and epigenetics.
+Maria’s passion is to help make integrative medicine more accessible.
 In the future, she aims to help others reach their own health goals by providing individualized treatment plans that get to the root causes of illness.
+She also loves animals and would like to help make integrative veterinary care more accessible as well.

 Dr. Neal Bhatia is a board-certified dermatologist in San Diego, California.
 He serves as Director of Clinical Dermatology at Therapeutics Clinical Research.
 He is as chief medical editor for Practical Dermatology.He has a background in immunology and has interests in mechanisms of therapy, skin cancer, and medical dermatology.
 Aside from teaching at medical conferences, he sits on several editorial boards and is an active teacher for dermatologists, industry, and patients.